-PACES Method Description PA C ES Forum A period of open discussion by audience learners following a panel, debate, colloquy or speech.
-In a forum, learners interact with the presenters under the direction of a moderator.
+Description PACES PACES Method Forum Description A period of open discussion by audience learner following a panel, debate, colloquy or speech. a forum, learners interact with the presenters under the direction of a moderator.
 PACES Four Corners An approach allowing participants to make a decision about a problem or question.
-Once presented with the problem or question, participants pick their response from one of four options and go to that number/corner.
+Once presented with the problem or question, participants pick their response from one of fou options and go to that number/corner.
 Once there, participants break into small groups and can discuss that topic in further detail.
-PACES Games A rule governed learning activity.
+PA CES Games A rule governed learning activity.
 PA C ES Guest Speakers An outside expert who presents on a special topic.
 PACES Headbanz A game that is easy to play; question game of "What am I?"
-One player wears a headband with a picture and their partner has to answer questions they pose to find out if they are a person, place, or things fighting against a clock.
-Paces Ice Breaker A climate setting activity designed specifically to facilitate people getting to know each other and to place a group at ease for instructions.
-Can also be used to determine attitudes toward topic.
+One player wears a headband w a picture and their partner has to answer questions they pose to find out if they are a person, place, or things fighting against a clock Paces lce Breaker A climate setting activity designed specifically facilitate people getting to know each other ar to place a group at ease for instructions.
+Can a be used to determine attitudes toward topic.
 PACES Interactive Lecture A presentation that encourages and facilitates communication between the instructor and learner or learners.
 Most interactive lectures incorporate game-like elements.
-PA CE S Jigsaws A technique designed to increase learners' sense of responsibility for their learning by making each one an "expert" on one part of a topic, and then having each learner teach the part on which she/he is an "expert" to the others in his/her group.
+PA CE S Jigsaws A technique designed to increase learners' sen of responsibility for their learning by making eac one an "expert" on one part of a topic, and the having each learner teach the part on which she/he is an "expert" to the others in his/her group.

-PACES Method Description PACES Learning Stations Individual or small group stations throughout the room which contain self-directed learning activities.
+Training Methods PACES Method Description PACES Learning Stations Individual or small group stations throughout the room which contain self-directed learning activities.
 PA CE s Lecture A structured oral presentation for instruction.
 A lecture is distinguished from a speech in that it has instructional rather than an informative or persuasive intent.
 Loosely, any oral presentations.
-PA C E S Lecturette Any short lecture.
+PA C ES Lecturette Any short lecture.
 PACES Modeling A demonstration of the exact behaviors wanted in the learner.
 Used in behavior modeling to change behavior.
 Usually done with video, but can be done live.
 PACES Pair and Share Quotes A collection of quotes that are shared with participants.
 These quotes can complement the content and/or give participants a chance to have meaningful reflection.
 Participants then partner up to discuss their quotes and what it means to them.
-PACES Panels Small group presentation based on a purposeful discussion of an assigned topic and conducted in front of a larger group or audience.
-Usually a panel discussion is controlled by a moderator and there is little or no audience participation pac E s Polling Individuals can use an app to respond to polls in a PowerPoint in real time using their phone or computer.
-PACES Problem Solving Sessions Small groups develop a set of proposals to solve the problem(s) outlined in a scenario.
+PA CES Panels Small group presentation based on a purposeful discussion of an assigned topic and conducted in front of a larger group or audience.
+Usually a panel discussion is controlled by a moderator and there is little or no audience participation pac e s Polling Individuals can use an app to respond to polls in a PowerPoint in real time using their phone or computer.
+PA CE S Problem Solving Sessions Small groups develop a set of proposals to solve the problem(s) outlined in a scenario.
 In the large group, each proposal is critically discussed as it is presented.